-Rape of the Sabines is another interesting work at the Accademia Gallery.
-It has been placed in the Hall of the Colossus.
-The plaster cast model was created by Jean de Boulogne (or Giambologna).
-The model consists of three figures.
-The characteristic feature of the model is its realism and intricate detail.
-The figures are seen to be engaged in a serpentine motion.
-The entire structure was cut from a single block of marble.
+This sculpture is another interesting piece of work at the Accademia, located in the Hall of the Colossus.
+This plaster cast model was created by Jean de Boulogne (or Giambologna) and comprises three figures.
+Interesting fact: the entire structure was cut from a single block of marble.
+The characteristic feature of this sculpture is its realism and intricate details; the figures are seen to be engaged in a serpentine motion.
 Jean de Boulogne was known for his depiction of the human body, and this structure exhibits his expertise.

-Panel paintings are quite popular in Italian historical structures.
-However, very few matches up to the grandeur of Coronation of the Virgin by Jacopo Di Cione.
+Panel paintings are quite popular in Italian historical structures, particularly those that depict religious narratives.
+However, very few match up to the grandeur of the Coronation of the Virgin panel painting by Jacopo Di Cione.
 The painting was restored in 2011 and has since held its place at the Accademia Gallery.
 The painting glows because of the base of golden color used in it.
 Since the magistrates of the Mint ordered this painting, Jacopo Di Cione decided to leave a mark of it in the painting.

-Michelangelo left this work of his incomplete.
+Michelangelo Slaves/Prisoners comprise four male nudes, namely: The Awakening Slave, The Young Slave, The Bearded Slave, and The Atlas (or Bound).
+Once a part of a grand project, these statues hit roadblocks until they were abandoned.
+One can notice the incomplete elements of these statues.
 However, some scholars seem to think that it was left in its current state intentionally to drive home the meaning of the sculpture.
 Scholars believe Michelangelo wanted to show the sheer helplessness of the slaves by leaving the sculptures incomplete.
-Slaves comprises of four male nudes, namely The Awakening Slave, The Young Slave, The Bearded Slave, and The Atlas (or Bound).
-Once a part of a grand project, these statues hit roadblocks until they were abandoned.

 The Tree of Life also attracts a number of admirers on a daily basis.
 The Tree of Life is a work of genuine expertise by Pacino di Buonaguida.
 The basis of the work lies in the Book of Genesis, as the name might suggest.
 The Genesis of creation and fall is represented in the painting.
 Christ, in his crucified state, appears as a tree, with branches extending from his trunk.
 From each branch in the tree hang ornaments that depict significant biblical events.